ISENBECK66/Heart-risk-prediction/README.md

 ```
 python heart_attack_patient_alpha.py
 ```
-- Edit the patient information to generate customized prediction about your healt, changing the parameters in this file :
+- Edit the patient information to generate customized prediction about your healt, changing the parameters in the file :
 ```
 vi heart_attack_patient_alpha.py
 ```